Freelancing is on the rise, and for a good reason. And why not?

 2. Work from the comfort

-Gone are the days when you had to travel all the time to work.
+Gone are when you had to travel all the time to work.

 Luckily, today, the internet has made professional life convenient.
 An office will close after a specific hour, but your home doesn’t.

 You can easily manage your work from wherever you want.
-It can be your house, cafeteria, park, or even on vacations, as long as you have access to a computer, laptop, or smartphone.
+It can be your house, cafeteria, park, or even on vacation, as long as you have access to a computer, laptop, or smartphone.

 It provides you the greater flexibility of operating from any place while telecommuting and skipping rush hour traffic.

 While searching for foreign language specialists, several businesses often look outside their organization.
 The costs are cheaper with no long-term strings attached.

-That’s why most companies are more frequently outsourcing assignments to freelancers instead of hiring full-time workers for a one-off project.
+That’s why most companies frequently outsource assignments to freelancers instead of hiring full-time workers for a one-off project.

 By doing this, firms save funds on employee salaries, perks, and office expenses.

-As a self-employed, you may not need to spend on brick and mortar space.
-Working from home can save you lots of money on transportation you’d be using to commute.
+As a self-employed, you may not need to spend on brick-and-mortar space.
+Working from home can save you lots of money on transportation you’d use to commute.

 4. Multiple opportunities

 In most cases, as a full-time employee, you cannot work in various companies simultaneously as you fancy.

 Either your company won’t allow it, or you might not get enough time to meet the commitment.

 But as a self-employed, the sky is the limit.
-You can work for as many projects and companies as you wish, and you can also find suitable work from anywhere in the globe.
+You can work for as many projects and companies as you wish and find suitable work from anywhere in the globe.

 The hiring process is often fast, so you can begin working quickly in your new freelance occupation.

 Many also do freelancing work to supplement traditional jobs.
-The diversification undoubtedly reduces risk and even helps to make extra cash.
+Diversification undoubtedly reduces risk and even helps to make extra cash.

 Today, professionals are not concerned with job security.
-They are actively looking to work with many companies because the market offers infinite chances.
+They actively seek to work with many companies because the market offers infinite chances.

 5. You will enjoy your work